moramadan98/phoneBook/README.md

 ### 1- Add new contact

 In this option we add new contact in the program and the program store it in your storage (Don't Worry if the program is close.
 We store Every thing for you)
-First we enter the name of the contact (Notice that: maximum name length is 50) then you enter the number (Notice that: maximum number length is 50)
+First we enter the name of the contact (Notice that: maximum name length is 50, If you enter existing name: Contact name is already exist error will appear and if you enter nothing: Invalid input error will appear) then you enter the number (Notice that: maximum number length is 50)

 ![Add new contact](https://i.ibb.co/r5pXtbz/image.png)